ancantu/SCICLD2019/docs/reproducibility/docs/reproducibility_git_02.md

 ### Setting up Git

-Log on to `training01`, and check which version of Git is in your `PATH`.
+Log on to your Jetstream VM, and check which version of Git is in your `PATH`.

 ```
-$ ssh username@training01.tacc.utexas.edu
+$ ssh train123@123.45.67.890   # use your training account and ip address
 (enter password)
 (enter token)